-Non-Park Use Permit Policies
+Non-Park Use Permits

 Information

-Attention NPUP Applicants: PP&R is working very diligently to provide timely responses to all Non-Park Use permit application(s).
-Due to the large frequency of applications, PP&R will make every effort to respond to phone calls and emails within 3-5 business days.
-We thank you for your patience.
+Attention Non-Park Use Permit (NPUP) Applicants: Portland Parks & Recreation (PP&R) is working diligently to provide timely responses to the high volume of NPUP applications.
+PP&R will make every effort to respond to inquiries within five business days.

 On this page